phamtranminhtri/sql-server-assignment/README.md

 3. `insert_data.sql`: Populate the tables with data.
 4. `function_procedure.sql`: Create functions and stored procedures (TODO).
 5. `trigger.sql`: Create triggers (TODO).

+(`test.sql` is for demo the effects of the functions, stored procedures, and triggers)

+When something goes wrong, drop the database with `reset.sql` and restart!